 - socket.io and sockjs - Server-side component of the two most common websockets components out there today.

-- Jade - One of the popular templating engines, inspired by HAML, a default in Express.js.
+- pug (formerly Jade) - One of the popular templating engines, inspired by HAML, a default in Express.js.

-- mongo and mongojs - MongoDB wrappers to provide the API for MongoDB object databases in Node.js.
+- mongodb and mongojs - MongoDB wrappers to provide the API for MongoDB object databases in Node.js.

 - redis - Redis client library.